-524-146 PTA Management of Cardiopulmonary and Integumentary Conditions 3.00
+PTA Management of Cardiopulmonary and Integumentary Conditions 3.00

 This course integrates concepts of cardiopulmonary and integumentary pathologies, physical therapy interventions, and data collection in patient treatment.
 It is equivalent to 524-146 at other WTCS schools.
-PREREQUISITES: 524-139 - PTA Patient Interventions 524-142 - PTA Therapeutic Exercise 524-157 - PTA Applied Kinesiology 2 minimum grade C
+PREREQUISITES: 524-139 -PTA Patient Interventions 524-142 - PTA Therapeutic Exercise 524-157 - PTA Applied Kinesiology 2 minimum grade C

-524-147 PTA Clinical Practice 1 2.00
+524-147 PTA Clinical Practice 1

 This course provides a part-time clinical experience to apply foundational elements, knowledge, and technical skills pertinent to physical therapy practice.
 It is the equivalent of 524-147 at other WTCS schools.
 COREQUISITES: 524-143 - PTA Therapeutic Modalities and 524-157 - PTA Applied Kinesiology 2

-524-148 PTA Clinical Practice 2 3.00
+524-148 PTA Clinical Practice 2

 This course provides another part-time clinical experience to apply foundational elements, knowledge, and technical skills required of the entry level physical therapist assistant in various practice settings.
 It is equivalent to 524-148 at other WTCS schools.
-PREREQUISITES: 524-147 - PTA Clinical Practice 1 and data collection across the lifespan.
-In addition, the PTA's role in health, wellness and prevention, reintegration, and physical therapy interventions for special patient populations will be addressed.
-This course is equivalent to 524-149 at other WTCS schools.
-PREREQUISITES: 524-144 - PTA Principles of Neuromuscular Rehabilitation, 524-145 - PTA Musculoskeletal Rehabilitation, and 524-148 - PTA Clinical Practice 2 COREQUISITES: Course 24-146
+PREREQUISITES: 524-147 - PTA Clinical Practice 1

-524-149 PTA Rehabilitation Across the Lifespan 2.00
+524-149 PTA Rehabilitation Across the Lifespan